 Strategy #3.
 Agree On Each Partner’s Expected Return And Exit

-Buying investment property with a partner in Southern California and Central Ohio or anywhere in CA and OH might seem like it’s fraught with peril but it’s really not – as long as you figure out ahead of time what the agreement will look like between the two of you.
+Buying investment property with a partner in Ohio and Southern California or anywhere in OH and CA might seem like it’s fraught with peril but it’s really not – as long as you figure out ahead of time what the agreement will look like between the two of you.
 You need to sit with your partners and determine what you’re each bringing to the table, what your ongoing responsibilities are, and what you each expect to get out of the deal.
 Knowing this ahead of time will help erase many difficulties and misunderstandings, and ensure everyone feels fairly treated.